 Hello There.
 Here is the next part of the modular terrain tutorial.
 The first part is here

 Next cover the surface of the scenic tile with tile adhesive and level by drawing a 600mm long steel ruler across the surface.
 Then brush over the surface with a wet paint brush.
-This levels the last of the surface and smoothes out any ripples in the surface.
+This levels the last of the surface and smooths out any ripples in the surface.
 Then brush over a layer of PVA and add small stones and sand to taste.

 Again, when dry, paint brown.
 As I require a large quantity and needed a colour similar to Vallejo English Uniform Brown I mixed some acrylic artist paint.
 I used raw umber and yellow ochre to get the required shade.
 I added some PVA glue and water to thin to the required consistency.